SlyPex/graph-gym-hpa/README.md

 > [!NOTE]
 > This ![prometheus.yaml](./k8s_config_files/prometheus.yaml) file should work out-of-the-box with istio, because it's the same file from the addons provided by istio project with some minor changes :
 >
-> - Number of replicas is set to 2 to assure high availabilty
+> - Number of replicas is set to 2 to assure high availability
 > - Added a prometheus service of type NodePort to ensure the continuous connectivity with prometheus API.
 > - Changed Prometheus to scrape and aggregate metrics at the service level instead of the pod level to reduce scrape target cardinality and lower RAM usage.
 (RAM usage plateaus around 3.7 GB and stabilizes at about 1.8 GB)
 3. Deploy the benchmark application Online Boutique: